h8d13/Vase/README.md

 Run in project root: `git submodule init && git submodule update`

-Find files in `/vase_os/kaes_arch/` or better yet, fork all the repos and send me patches.
+Or better yet, fork all the repos and send me patches.

 | Component | Desc | Docs |